What is the difference between “Authenticated” and “Unauthenticated” Scanning or Testing?

 - Since authenticated testing will often find more, you will spend more time parsing through data and trying to determine which findings are higher risk.

-- Finally, unauthenticated testing alone will not simulate targeted attacks on your application or system, and is therefore unable to find a wide range of possible issues.
+- Finally, unauthenticated testing alone will not simulate targeted or successful attacks on your application or system, and is therefore unable to find a wide range of possible issues.